The UBU Project: Because Everyone Needs The Arts to Learn, Create & Thrive

 My involvement in the UBU Project is motivated by my belief that arts education is crucial and capable of filling in some very important gaps in the lives of kids, whatever their specific needs and abilities may be.

-Walt Versen; (Head of Security for QUEEN, Tour Management for REO Speedwagon, Tower of Power & Big 3 Basketball).
-Walt's career in the music industry reads like a who's who of classic rock royalty.
-In addition to those listed above Walt has provided management and guidance for RATT, Heart, Genesis, Peter Gabriel, Phil Collins and many more.
 In addition to his work behind the scenes Walt has ventured onstage as both a featured vocalist and as an actor portraying FDR in the Arizona Broadway Theater Production of Annie (where he met UBU Project Founder and Creative Director David Simmons).
-The two men instantly struck up a deep and abiding friendship which criss-crosses the lines of colleagues, collaborators and "twin brothers from different mothers."
+The two men instantly struck up a deep and abiding friendship which criss-crosses the lines of colleagues, collaborators, friends and "twin brothers from different mothers."